alexmacarthur/macarthur-me-gatsby/src/posts/2020-09-29-when-dom-updates-appear-to-be-asynchronous/index.md

 The **thicker vertical bars** represent how frequently the browser repaints the screen.
 That rate usually [sits at around 60 frames/second](https://developers.google.com/web/fundamentals/performance/rendering), or about once every ~16.
 66ms.
 Every time it occurs, it'll take all the DOM changes made between the current paint and the previous paint and make them visible to the user.

-Most of the time, the relationship between the event loop and the repaint cycle is inconsequential to our work and virtually irrelevant to any user experience.
-But sometimes, circumstances arise when when this whole DOM-to-screen process can make us wonder if modifying the DOM really is a synchronous job at all.
+Most of the time, the relationship between the event loop and the repaint cycle is inconsequential to our work and virtually irrelevant to the user's experience.
+But sometimes, circumstances arise when this whole DOM-to-screen process can make us wonder if modifying the DOM really is a synchronous job at all.

 ## Make a DOM Update Look Asynchronous w/ `alert()`

 Let's explore one of these circumstances.
 To do so, I'm using a simple local Node server with a bit of HTML.
 You're welcome to follow along with the changes we'll be making by [cloning the repo for yourself](https://github.com/alexmacarthur/dom-updates-and-browser-repaints) and uncommenting each example as needed.
-(I considered using something like [CodeSandbox](https://codesandbox.io/) for these examples, but needed an environment as pure & predictable as possible -- platforms that serve a site through an embedded iframe couldn't quite provide that.)
+(I considered using something like [CodeSandbox](https://codesandbox.io/) for these examples, but I needed an environment as pure & predictable as possible.
+Platforms that serve a site through an embedded iframe couldn't quite provide that.)

 This time around, instead of logging out the modified DOM value, let's expose it with an `alert()`.
-When that action is thrown onto the call stack, it'll freeze the main thread -- including any outstanding repaints scheduled to occur.
+When that action is thrown onto the call stack, it'll freeze the main thread, including any outstanding repaints.

 ``` js
 const element = document.getElementById('element');